Triple-A in Brief

 The focus lays in answering the following questions:

-- How to assess the financing instruments and risks an early stage?
+- How to assess the financing instruments and risks at an early stage?

 - How to agree on the Triple-A investments, based on selected key performance indicators?